Covid 19 coronavirus: Education Ministry warns of rise in truancy

 Auckland Secondary Principals' Association president and head of Macleans College Steve Hargreaves said his school had been talking to families about the return to school.

-"We do know that there is a number who are just a bit worried - are we on top of the virus, what are the preparations the school's got in place, will my child be safe," he said.
+"We do know that there is a number who are just a bit worried - are we on top of the virus, what are the preparations the school's got in place, will my child be safe?" he said.

 Hargreaves said schools had been doing a lot of work to ensure classrooms are clean and safe.